 4 – Rental cars are expensive but truly the best

 Although you might have to spend a few more bucks when using a car rental when navigating the country, they are one of the best ways to move around.
-Actually, car rentals give you the freedom to do things according to your own schedule.
+Car rentals allow you to do things according to your schedule.
 You no longer have to worry about the pre-packaged tours.

 5 – The Drivers in Costa Rica can be crazy

 Welcome to Costa Rica, where the drivers can be insane.
-You will need to be ready for people that ignore the traffic signals while still having speeding bikers pass by you on both sides of the car.
-It’s actually ironic how much everyone here in Costa Rica will be relaxed about literally anything around them but not driving.
+You will need to be ready for people who ignore the traffic signals while still having speeding bikers pass you on both sides of the car.
+It’s ironic how much everyone in Costa Rica will be relaxed about anything around them but not driving.
 When it comes to driving, they are always in a rush.

 6 – During peak hours, please AVOID the San Jose area